tkeemon/edx-documentation/en_us/students/source/SFD_your_information.rst

 ******************************************

 Basic account information includes the following information.
 This information is required for every account on edX.
+Only edX can see this information.

 * **Username**: The name that identifies you on edx.org.
 Note that you cannot change your edX username.